wifiknight45/abstractCrypkey/README.md

 # abstractCrypkey
 to write a python3 script that genrates colorful images/visualization based upon the most widly used python deps for this purpose

+This repo provides a production-ready Python script that procedurally generates high‑definition, colorful, highly variable abstract images with many independent entropy sources and chaotic processes.
+The script is modular, parallelizable, and designed to produce an absurd number of distinct variations by combining multiple stochastic and chaotic generators (Perlin/Simplex noise, fractal Brownian motion, reaction–diffusion, cellular automata, chaotic attractors, Voronoi, random splines) with randomized palettes and postprocessing.
+Use the script as an art generator; do not rely on images alone as cryptographic entropy for production keys—see the security note at the end.